Creative World Travel

 but with free time to enjoy as you please.

-Day-by-Day Itinerary - Part 4
+Day-by-Day Itinerary - Page 4

-ROME GUIDED CITY TOUR
+ROME ORIENTATION CITY TOUR

 OVERNIGHT IN ROME

-“All roads lead to Rome” – at least this morning.
 Here is where Nero fiddled, where Mark Anthony praised Caesar and where Charlemagne was crowned Holy Roman Emperor.

 Roman civilization was, together with that of Greece, the ancient cradle of Western Civilization.
 Rome has more masterpieces per square foot than any other place on earth.